aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-broken-links/_index.md

 ### Error Codes

 - **400 Bad Request** – Invalid Aspose.Cells Cloud API URI.
 - **401 Unauthorized** – Invalid access token, client ID, or client secret.
 - **404 Not Found** – The spreadsheet file is not accessible.
 - **429 Too Many Requests** – Rate limit exceeded (60 calls / minute).
 - **500 Server Error** – The spreadsheet encountered an anomaly while obtaining calculation data.

 ### Limits & Throttling

 - Maximum workbook size: **150 MB**.
 - Rate limit: **60 requests per minute** per account.
 - If you receive a `429` response, wait at least one minute before retrying.

-## Where should we use the Search broken links within the Spreadsheet API?
+## Where should we use the Search Broken Links within the Spreadsheet API?

 - **Regular Audit of Large Financial Models**: Before releasing monthly or quarterly reports, automatically scan key calculation areas (e.g., `Dashboard!B5:K50`) that contain many external data references to ensure all links point to valid source files.
 - **Data Integration for Mergers and Acquisitions**: When merging multiple spreadsheet files representing business units, scan the “Overview” worksheet after integration to identify links that have become invalid due to changed file paths or permission issues.
 - **Preparation of Investor Data Packages**: Before finalizing presentation materials that contain charts and tables linked to external databases or market data sources, verify the validity of all links.

-## Why should you use the Search broken links within the Spreadsheet API?
+## Why should you use the Search Broken Links within the Spreadsheet API?

 - **Developer‑Friendly** – Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comprehensive documentation.
 Compared with building custom solutions, this significantly reduces development workload.
 - **Reduced Labor Costs** – Eliminates the need for dedicated staff to manually verify document links.
 - **Pay‑per‑Use** – No upfront investment; you only pay for the API calls you actually use.
 - **Zero Maintenance Costs** – No servers to maintain, no software updates, and no compatibility issues.
 - **Preserves Complex Excel Formatting** – Results are returned in a universally accessible JSON format while retaining the original workbook’s layout.

-## How to Use the Search for broken links within the Spreadsheet API with SDKs
+## How to Use the Search Broken Links within the Spreadsheet API with SDKs

 ### OpenAPI Specification